-For many parents, pink eye is a common occurrence in daycare or school environments.
-While there are several causes and symptoms to watch out for, not every case is the same.
-At Campus Eye Center in Lancaster, Pa., we take your eye health seriously and know how frustrating any eye condition can be.
-Please continue reading to learn more about pink eye, what causes it, and treatment options.
+For many parents, pink eye is a common concern in daycare or school environments.
+And while there are several causes and symptoms to watch out for in your children and yourself, not every case is the same.
+At Campus Eye Center in Lancaster, PA, we take your eye health seriously and know how frustrating any eye condition can be.
+Please continue reading to learn more about pink eye, its causes, and treatment options.

 What Is Pink Eye?

 Your eyes have transparent membranes that work to keep your eyes safe and healthy.
 When you get pink eye, your conjunctiva (the layer covering your eyelid and the whites of your eyes) becomes inflamed.
 The inflammation of your conjunctiva is known as conjunctivitis or pink eye.

 Although a red eye is just one symptom of conjunctivitis, the term “pink eye” refers to the pinkish and red colors that the inflamed blood vessels in the conjunctiva give the white part of the eye.
 Other symptoms to watch out for with this eye disease include: